John Sattler: Club career

-The 1970 Grand Final
+In 1975 he signed with Norths Devils as their captain-coach (13 first grade premiership games, scoring two tries).

+1970 grand final

 In the 1970 grand final, Sattler played with a broken jaw to help Souths to victory over Manly.

 In the premiership decider of 1970 South Sydney were up against the Manly-Warringah Sea Eagles at the Sydney Cricket Ground on 19 September.
 Having lost the previous Grand Final to the Balmain Tigers, Souths were desperate to win.
-Approximately ten minutes into the game Sattler collapsed after being punched by Manly forward John Bucknall.
-He suffered a double fracture to his jaw but pleaded to team mate Mike Cleary, "Hold me up so they don't know I'm hurt".
+Approximately ten minutes into the game Sattler collapsed after being hit with a forearm by Manly forward John Bucknall while not in possession of the ball.
+He suffered a double fracture to his jaw but pleaded to teammate Mike Cleary, "Hold me up so they don't know I'm hurt".
 He was helped up and continued to play in the game.
-At half time Souths were leading 12–6 when his team mates learnt about his injury.
+At half time Souths were leading 12–6 when his teammates learnt about his injury.

 During the interval he refused treatment and insisted he continue playing.
-He also told the side, "the next bloke who tries to cut me out of the play is in trouble," to prevent his team mates trying to protect him from further injury.
+He also told the side, "the next bloke who tries to cut me out of the play is in trouble", to prevent his teammates trying to protect him from further injury.
 At the end of the game South Sydney had scored 3 tries to nil in a 23–12 victory.
 He later went to hospital to receive treatment but only after receiving the Giltinan Shield and making an acceptance speech.

 John Bucknall did not finish the game.